sciZer0/7/v/README.md

 </p>
 <p>&nbsp</p>

-This is really the first blockchain which is extremely hard to surpass/improve in terms of maximization of decentralization, efficiency and opportunities for developers.
+This is the first blockchain which is extremely hard to surpass/improve in terms of maximization of decentralization, efficiency and opportunities for developers.